hevs-domos/hevs-domos.github.io/docs/about_domos/ecosystem.md

 # The ecosystem

-Description of the domOS ecosystem.
+This is the description of the domOS ecosystem.